 ADT is a well-recognized brand in home security, and Samsung's SmartThings is the best smart home hub.
 The two companies have joined forces for the Samsung SmartThings ADT Home Security Starter Kit, which not only monitors your house but also lets you control connected devices.
-But considering this kit starts at a whopping $550, there are better DIY security kits that are less expensive and offer the same sort of functionality.
+But considering this kit starts at a whopping $550, it's lower down on our list of the best DIY home security systems, many of which are less expensive and offer the same sort of functionality.

 Design and Setup